 Tim received his JD from Pepperdine University School of Law in 2010, magna cum laude, and his BA from Franciscan University of Steubenville, summa cum laude, in 2001.
 During law school he served as Lead Articles Editor for the Pepperdine Law Review, a teaching assistant for legal research and writing, and worked as a judicial extern for then Chief Judge Alex Kozinkski of Ninth Circuit Court of Appeals.
 Between undergraduate and law school, Tim worked as a private school teacher, obtained a Master of Arts degree, and worked as a private school principal.

 Tim is actively involved in the local legal community, having served on the Executive Committee for the Labor and Employment Section of the Sacramento County Bar Association and on the Board for the Solo and Small Firm Division of the Sacramento County Bar Association.
-In 2018, Tim was selected by a vote of his peers to be included in Sacramento Magazine's list of 2018 Top Lawyers in Sacramento.
-In 2020 and 2021, he was named a named a Northern California Rising Star by Super Lawyers, which recognizes no more than 2.5 percent of attorneys in each state.
+In 2018 and 2021, Tim was selected by a vote of his peers to be included in Sacramento Magazine's list of Top Lawyers in Sacramento.
+In 2020 and 2021, he was named a Northern California Rising Star by Super Lawyers, which recognizes no more than 2.5 percent of attorneys in each state.